This brace stands out for its contoured design and comfort. Left or right specificity helps it to fit better than most braces.

 A: It depends on the model so check the manufacturer's guidelines.
 If it’s a model with removable splints, take out the splints before washing; for all other splints, spot clean or hand wash.

-A: In general, braces are more effective at reducing the symptoms of CTS than compression gloves and sleeves.
+A: Braces are generally more effective at reducing the symptoms of CTS than compression gloves and sleeves.
 Braces hold the wrist in a neutral position to reduce inflammation around the carpal tunnel, whereas gloves and sleeves can only compress the area, which still leaves it open to painful irritation.

 A: A wrist strap brace that doesn’t have a portion that fits over the hand offers relief while leaving the hand and wrist almost completely mobile.
 Another option is a brace that either doesn’t have a splint or one that has a splint that does not extend to the palm of the hand.
 This leaves the hand open to better movement.